nf-core/phaseimpute/docs/usage.md

 chr22,GRCh38_chr22.glimpse.map
 ```

-Genetic map files are available in various formats, so an autoconversion module has been implemented.
-A valid map file for `nf-core/phaseimpute` must:
+Genetic map files are available in various formats, so an autoconversion module has been implemented in the pipeline.
+This autoconversion script will create the same map in 4 different format to be used by all the different imputation
+and phasing software.
+You only need to provide map file that verify the following:

-- be a text file (compressed or uncompressed),
+- be a text file (compressed or uncompressed)
+- separated by comma, semicolon, space or tabulation
+- one file by chromosome
-- contain at least the following two columns:
+- contain at least the following two columns (with `_` being a non alphanumeric character):
-  - `pos`: physical position (base pairs)
+  - `pos`: physical position (base pairs), can be named: pos, position or bp
-  - `cm`: genetic position (centiMorgans)
+  - `cm`: genetic position (centiMorgans), can be named: id, snp, marker or rsid
 - additional optional columns include:
-  - `chr`: chromosome name
+  - `chr`: chromosome name, can be named: \_chr, chrom or chromosome
-  - `id`: variant identifier
+  - `id`: variant identifier, can be named: cm or genetic_map_cm
+- if no header provided:
+  - if three columns should be chr, pos, cm (minimac format)
+  - if four columns should be chr, id, cm, pos (plink format)

+Some example files used for our unittests can be found in [nf-core/test-datasets](https://github.com/nf-core/test-datasets/tree/modules/data/genomics/homo_sapiens/genome/genetic_map).

 ## Samplesheet region